-In this task type, the student writes a brief description about what is happening in a picture.
+In this task type, students write a brief description about what is happening in a picture.
 The picture depicts a social or academic activity that can be described using varied vocabulary and sentence structures.

 Aligned 2012 ELD Standard: PI.C.10